Community Village Projects in Fiji

 Fijian village life is very communal and friendly.
 Family homes are open to their neighbours, and the villagers live and work together.
 Evenings are generally family time where members of the extended families catch up on the day, play cards or maybe even sing along to the strumming of a guitar.
 Kava (a traditional drink made from the root of the Yaqona plant) often forms a major part of village life and most occasions happen around the Tanoa (the large bowl that the Kava is served from).

 Fijian villages are presided over by a Chief; a hereditary role passed from father to son.
 The Chief will often preside over ceremonies.
 Each village will also have an elected Turaga ni Koro who acts as an administrator or mayor for the village.
 He plays a key role in the day to day running of the village.

 Fijian culture sees the women doing the majority of the household work such as cleaning, cooking and looking after the children.
 Men concentrate on farming and fishing.

 Volunteers should have a mature attitude and be able to work independently, as there may be less contact with other volunteers during the week.
 You will normally have the opportunity to meet up with other volunteers on the weekends should you wish to travel.

-You can join the Community Village project in Fiji for two or three weeks if you don't have time to join us for four weeks or more.
-This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
-Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.
+You can join the Community Village project in Fiji for one, two or three weeks if you don't have time to join us for four weeks or more.
+This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer Although you will gain a valuable cultural insight and work within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.

 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.